Munkhjavkhlann/Syscotek-frontend-interview/frontend.md

 - User Interface: how you have designed the screens, layouts and components
 - If used, the choice of external libraries
   - how well they integrate with the app in code and in design

+You can find the submission form link in the email you have received.
+You must submit your app git repo URL in 48 hours after receiving the email.

 **If you have any questions, please ask your supervisor immediately.**